 Can you rebuild enamel on your teeth?

 It is not possible to regenerate enamel.
 Unlike bone or skin, it's a non-organic tissue that lacks growing properties.
-Moreover, there is no other source of enamel in the body that can be used for the process of grafting.
+There is no other source of enamel in the body that can be used for grafting.
 Luckily, you might be able to strengthen damaged enamel by using remineralization products.

 What can I eat to remineralize my teeth?

 Foods rich in calcium, such as almonds, cheese, milk, and leafy green vegetables, can be eaten for mineralizing your teeth.
 Additionally, phosphorus-rich foods like eggs and fish may also help.

 Can baking soda remineralize teeth?

 While baking soda does not directly mineralize teeth, it may aid the process.
-For instance, it reduces acidity in the mouth which may otherwise disrupt the layer of minerals naturally deposited on the enamel of a tooth.
+It reduces mouth acidity, which would otherwise disrupt natural mineral deposits on the enamel of a tooth.
 A reduced acidity level also makes it easier for fluoride toothpaste to remineralize and rebuild the enamel.

 Can you reverse a cavity?